Indian Armed Forces: Hypersonic Technology Demonstrator Vehicle

-Peace keeping, anti-piracy, and exploration missions
+Peacekeeping, anti-piracy, and exploration missions

 United Nations peacekeeping

 Indian soldiers patrol under UN mission in Congo, Africa, 2014.

 Indian Army doctors attend to a child in Congo.

 India has been the largest troop contributor to UN missions since their inception.
-So far India has taken part in 43 peacekeeping missions with a total contribution exceeding 160,000 troops and a significant number of police personnel having been deployed.
+So far, India has taken part in 43 peacekeeping missions with a total contribution exceeding 160,000 troops and a significant number of police personnel having been deployed.
 India has so far, provided one Military Advisor (Lt Gen R K Mehta), one Police Adviser (Ms Kiran Bedi), one Deputy Military Adviser (Lt Gen Abhijit Guha), 14 Force Commanders and numerous Police Commissioners in various UN Missions.
 The Indian Army has also contributed lady officers as Military Observers and Staff Officers apart from them forming part of Medical Units being deployed in UN Missions.
-The first all women contingent in a peacekeeping mission, was a Formed Police Unit from India, deployed in 2007 to the UN Operation in Liberia(UNMIL).
+The first all-women contingent in a peacekeeping mission was a Formed Police Unit from India, deployed in 2007 to the UN Operation in Liberia(UNMIL).
 India has suffered 127 soldier deaths while serving on peacekeeping missions.
 India has also provided army contingents performing a peacekeeping operation in Sri Lanka between 1987 and 1990 as the Indian Peace Keeping Force.In November 1988, India also helped to restore the government of Maumoon Abdul Gayoom in the Maldives under Operation Cactus.
 As of June 2013, about 8000 Indian UN peacekeepers, both men and women, are deployed in nine missions, including the Congo, South Sudan, Liberia, UNDOF, Haiti, Lebanon, Abeyi, Cyprus and Cote de Ivoire.